ASPIS Academy

 Eike Cöllen

-Member of the Aspis Academy Core Team
+Member of the ASPIS Academy Core Team

 Eike is a PhD student at the University of Konstanz.
 As part of RISK-HUNT3R he is working on in-vitro methods for detecting toxicant-induced changes of human neuronal signalling and function.